ani171/RISC-V-Assembly-level-programs/README.md

 * Click "Next," and in the "Create a virtual hard disk now" section, set it to either 50GB or 100GB.
 Ensure you have enough space, but note that the allocated space is dynamic and will only use up to 100GB when necessary.
 * Click "Next" and then "Finish."

+## RISC-V GCC Compiler

+* To obtain the RISC-V GCC compiler, navigate to the following link: https://www.embecosm.com/resources/tool-chain-downloads/.
+Download and install the tar.gz file that corresponds to your Linux version.
+It's crucial to perform this installation on the Virtual Machine.